-Dental insurance coverage is separate from most health insurance plans, and because of that, nearly half of the entire country has gone without dental coverage in the past 12 months.
+Dental insurance coverage is separate from most health insurance plans.
+Because of that, nearly half of the entire country has gone without dental coverage in the past 12 months.
 This has left millions of people without the care they need.

-So how much can you expect to pay for routine cleanings out of pocket?
-And if you do get insurance, how much can you expect to pay each month?
-Here’s everything you need to know about the cost of dental care.
+So exactly how much can you expect to pay in dental cleaning costs?
+And if you do get insurance, what might your monthly bill be?
+Here’s everything you need to know about teeth cleaning costs.

-Routine dental cleanings are a staple of good oral health care, and it’s recommended that you visit a dental hygienist twice a year for a comprehensive dental exam and other routine dental procedures.
+Routine dental cleanings are a staple of good oral health care.
+It’s recommended that you visit a dental hygienist twice a year for a comprehensive dental exam and other routine dental procedures.

 Your provider will start your regular cleaning by examining your teeth for signs of dental problems like tooth decay, gum disease, or other abnormalities.
-They’ll also use a tool to scrape away plaque and tartar, which can otherwise progress and start leading to infections of the gums or decay on the tooth surface.
-Providers might also do an x-ray of your mouth to check for shifts in the bone structure of the mouth.
+They’ll also use a tool to scrape away plaque and tartar, which can otherwise progress and lead to infections of the gums or decay on the tooth surface.
+Providers might X-ray your mouth as well to check for shifts in the bone structure there.

 Next, providers will use a gritty toothpaste to clean and polish the teeth to make them look more attractive.
 They’ll then give you a professional flossing service to remove food debris in between the teeth before finishing with fluoride treatment at times.

 If they find something like a cavity, they might be able to supply additional services in the office that same day.
-Otherwise, you might need to make a cleaning appointment for another day to come back in and get a subsequent treatment.
+Otherwise, you’ll need to make a cleaning appointment for another day to come back in and get a subsequent treatment.

 Insurance requires you to pay a monthly fee every month to “insure” you in the event that you need dental care.
-Some plans also require you to pay an annual premium to continue receiving coverage.
+Some plans also mandate that you pay an annual premium to continue receiving coverage.

-You’ll need to pay these monthly fees every month, even if you don’t actually receive any dental treatments.
-Most insurance plans range from $20-$50 a month.
-Typically, the more you pay per month, the better coverage you’ll get.
+What can be even more frustrating is that you need to pay these monthly fees even if you don’t receive any dental treatment in that time period.
+Most insurance plans range from $20–$50 a month.
+Typically, the more you pay per month, the better the coverage you’ll get.

 If you don’t have insurance, the good news is that deep cleanings are usually the least expensive procedure compared to most other dentistry services.
 The bad news is that they can still run you a lot of money.
 The average cost of a teeth cleaning, exam, and checkup out of pocket is $90 to $200.